openbmc/docs/CONTRIBUTING.md

-If you feel your patch has been missed entirely, of course, it's alright to email the maintainers (addresses available in MAINTAINERS file) or ping them on IRC - but a reasonable timeframe to do so is on the order of a week, not on the order of hours.
+If you feel your patch has been missed entirely, of course, it's alright to email the maintainers (addresses available in MAINTAINERS file) or ping them on Discord - but a reasonable timeframe to do so is on the order of a week, not on the order of hours.

 The maintainers' job is to ensure that incoming patches are as correct and easy to maintain as possible.
 Part of the nature of open source is attrition -